Organic mulches serve several important functions in gardens and landscape plantings.

 Compost and Leaf Mold

 Leaf mold is partially decomposed leaf matter.
-A pile of leaves around 3 feet tall and wide will transform into leaf mold over a period of one to two years.
-Shredding the leaves allows it to form faster.
+A pile of leaves around 3 feet tall and wide will transform into leaf mold over a period of one to two years; faster if shredded.

 Compost and leaf mold can be used in nearly all garden settings, including perennial and annual beds, vegetable gardens, and around trees and shrubs.